-For command line just add usbcore.autosuspend=-1
+For the command line, just add usbcore.autosuspend=-1

 to GRUB_CMDLINE_LINUX_DEFAULT